flytbase/flytdocs/source/docs/Tutorials/FlytSim/MobileApps.rst

 **Button to Execute Script:**

-1) Create a new project in Intellij Idea and import the necessary Ionic files by following the steps mentioned earlier in this document.
+1) Create a new project in IntelliJ Idea and import the necessary Ionic files by following the steps mentioned earlier in this document.
 2) Here we create a simple button using the Ionic component ‘Button’.
 The html code for which is as follows:

 .. code-block:: HTML